No need to buy a Mac Mini! Run OpenClaw 24/7 at a low cost of $6/month with Hostinger VPS

 docker ps

-If you see openclaw with a status of Up, deployment was successful.
+If you see openclaw with status Up, the deployment is done.

 Step 5: Configure the Hostinger Firewall

-Hostinger's hPanel includes a built-in firewall.
-Go to the console, find Firewall settings, and add a rule to open port 8080.
+Hostinger hPanel has a built-in firewall.
+Find the Firewall settings in the dashboard and add a rule to open port 8080.

 sudo ufw allow 8080